Integrability from categorification and the 2-Kac-Moody Algebra: Abstract

 \section{Abstract}

-The theory of Poisson-Lie groups and Lie bialgebras plays a major role in the study of one dimensional integrable systems; many families of integrable systems can be recovered from a Lax pair which is constructed from a Lie bialgebra associated to a Poisson-Lie group \cite{book-integrable,Meusburger:2021cxe}.
-A categorified notion of Poisson-Lie groups and Lie bialgebras has been studied using Lie algebra crossed-modules and $L_2$-algebras \cite{Bai_2013,Chen:2012gz,chen:2022}, which gave rise to the notion of (strict) Lie 2-bialgebras and Poisson-Lie 2-groups .
-In this paper, we use these structures to generalize the construction of a Lax pairs and introduce an appropriate notion of {categorified integrability}.
-Within this framework, we explicitly construct and analyze the 2-dimensional version of the XXX model, whose dynamics is governed by an underlying Lie 2-bialgebra.
-We emphasize that the 2-graded form of our categorified notion of integrability directly implies the 2-dimensional nature of the degrees-of-freedom in our theory.
+The theory of Lie bialgebras and the classical Yang-Baxter equation plays a major role in the study of 1+1d integrable systems; many families of integrable systems can be recovered from a Lax pair which is constructed from a Lie bialgebra.
+A categorified, higher homotopy notion of Lie algebras has been studied, which gave rise to the notion of (strict) Lie 2-bialgebras (Lie algebra crossed-modules) and the 2-graded Yang-Baxter equations.
+In this paper, we use these differential graded structures to generalize the construction of a Lax pair and introduce an appropriate notion of higher-dimensional integrability.
+Within this framework, we introduce a higher derived version of the affine Kac-Moody algebra, which underpins the 2-graded Lax integrability that we have developed here as a zero 2-curvature condition.
+As an explicit demonstration, we will consider a 3d field theory and show that it (i) is 2-graded Lax integrable and (ii) hosts symmetries governed by a Kac-Moody 2-algebra.